 Indeed, sciatica is a pain in the bum!
-And the legs, too.
+And the lower back, too.
 And a lot of people suffer from it.

 Which is why I devised a special 6-week remedial yoga program to the get the bottom of it and help as many people as possible get pain-free in the hips and legs.

 Sciatica is the name given to any sort of pain caused by irritation or compression of the sciatic nerve.

 In my experience, it is a hugely common problem.
 I can safely say that around 70% of the people who come into my open yoga classes suffer from some form of sciatica.
 In the remedial yoga classes this is probably closer to 90%.

 So what exactly is sciatica?

 Simply put, it is an inflammation of the sciatic nerve, which also happens to be the longest nerve in the body.
 It runs from the back of the pelvis, through the buttocks (and the piriformis), and all the way down both legs, ending at the feet.
 So the pain of sciatica can be felt anywhere along this line.

 What does it feel like to have sciatica?

 Usually, sciatica affects only one side of the lower body.
 The pain radiates from the lower back to the back of the thigh and down the leg.